For a breakdown of my setup aesthetics, check out my Jailbreak post.

-I schedule my Do Not Disturb bedtimes so that its automatically enabled.
-Even though it’s not exactly when I sleep, its helpful to start using the phone less in the night to help focus on any pending tasks left over before going to bed.
+I schedule my Do Not Disturb bedtimes so that its automatically enabled for an hour before I go to bed.
+I find it helpful to use the phone less in the night to help focus on any pending tasks left over and plan the next day.

-Even when in Do Not Disturb, I allow calls from my Favorite contacts, or calls that are repeated from the same person (implying that it may be important).
+Even when in Do Not Disturb, I allow calls from my Favorite contacts, or repeated calls from the same person (implying that it may be important).

-I decrease my dynamic text size to as small as possible across the entire phone, so that I can fit as much information as possible on one page without having to scroll.
-It takes some getting used to, but afterwards I found myself having a hard time going back to the default text size - the screen felt crammed and cluttered with the huge letters.
-In my opinion, the small text fits the screen much better.
+I decrease my dynamic text size to as the smallest setting.
+This way, I can fit as much information as possible on one page without having to scroll.
+After using my phone like this, I found myself having a hard time going back to the default text size – the screen felt crammed and cluttered with huge text.

 Siri Voice Response

-Siri’s voice response can be annoying, and even pop up in important meetings where everyone is focused.
-With this setting, if Siri is accidently enabled when the phone is in Silent mode, then Siri won’t talk.
-I can’t tell you how many times I’ve been in class and Siri has automatically triggered saying “I’m sorry, I didn’t understand what you said” (especially now that the trigger button is holding down the power button).
-This way, Siri will be quiet when you want her to be quiet.
+Siri’s voice response can be annoying, and even pop up in important meetings.
+With this setting, if Siri triggers when the phone is in Silent mode, then Siri won’t talk out loud.
+This saves me a lot of embarrassment from the times where I’ve been in class and Siri randomly says, “I’m sorry, I didn’t understand what you said.”
+With this setting, Siri will be quiet when you want her to be quiet.